 Liane Langstaff is an associate lawyer in Gowling WLG's Toronto office, practising in the areas of environmental law, land use planning law and Indigenous law.

 Liane has a diverse practice, serving municipalities as well as businesses in the energy, natural resources, manufacturing, consumer goods and clean tech sectors.
 As an Environmental Sciences (Hons.
 B.Sc.), Law and MBA graduate, Liane uses her technical expertise, legal skills and business acumen to meet her clients' needs.
 As a result of her former role as a law clerk to Justices Weiler, Juriansz, Simmons and Brown of the Court of Appeal for Ontario, she leverages an intimate knowledge of the courts to represent her clients in complex litigation proceedings before courts and tribunals.

-Liane has a diverse practice, serving corporate, municipal and indigenous clients.
-She is a passionate advocate and provides comprehensive legal advice on a range of environmental issues, including:
+Liane represents clients and provides comprehensive legal advice on a range of environmental matters, including: